dovetail-genomics/capture/docs/source/contact_map.rst

 ++++++++++++++++++++++++++++++++++++++++++

-- `Juicer Tools <https://github.com/aidenlab/juicer>`_ is used to convert ``.pairs`` file into a `HiC <https://github.com/aidenlab/juicer/wiki/Pre>`_ contact matrix.
+- `Juicer Tools <https://github.com/aidenlab/juicer>`_ is used to convert a ``.pairs`` file into a `HiC <https://github.com/aidenlab/juicer/wiki/Pre>`_ contact matrix. .
+Advantages of the HiC format include:

-- ``HiC`` is highly compressed binary representation of the contact matrix
+- ``HiC`` is a highly compressed binary representation of the contact matrix

 - Provides rapid random access to any genomic region matrix

-- Stores contact matrix at 9 different resolutions (2.5M, 1M, 500K, 250K, 100K, 50K, 25K, 10K, and 5K)
+- Stores contact matrix at 9 different resolutions (2.5 M, 1 M, 500 K, 250 K, 100 K, 50 K, 25 K, 10 K, and 5 K)

 - Can be programmatically manipulated using straw python API